SkySchermer/uweclang/README.md

   uweclang.get_document_xml('myfile.docx')
   ```

   It is important to note that this import will only work if the [uweclang](uweclang) folder is in PYTHONPATH.
 The simplest (and least flexible) way to do this is to ensure the [uweclang](uweclang) folder is in the current directory when running scripts.
-(On *nix-like systems, you may need to run `export PYTHONPATH=.` first.)
+(On Unix-like systems, you may need to run `export PYTHONPATH=.` first.)

 There is an additional [misc](scripts/misc) folder that contains older scripts for reference.